 Translate this verse as in Song of Songs 2:7. daughters of Jerusalem "young women of Jerusalem."
 These young women could not hear her and were not present, but the woman speaks as if they were present and could hear her.
-(See: Apostrophe) ULT 5 I want you to swear, daughters of Jerusalem, by the gazelles and the does of the fields, that you will not awaken or arouse love until she pleases.
-The woman speaking to herself by the gazelles and the does of the fields Although the daughters of Jerusalem are not there to hear her, the woman is telling them that the gazelles and the does will punish them they break their promise.
-(See: Apostrophe) the gazelles animals that look like deer and move quickly. does female deer of the fields "that live in the countryside."
+(See: Apostrophe (p.142)) (See: Apostrophe (p.142)) by the gazelles and the does of the fields Although the daughters of Jerusalem are not there to hear her, the woman is telling them that the gazelles and the does will punish them they break their promise.
+(See: Apostrophe (p.142)) (See: Apostrophe (p.142)) the gazelles animals that look like deer and move quickly. does female deer of the fields "that live in the countryside."
 This refers to land that has not been farmed. will not awaken or arouse love until she pleases Here "love" is spoken of as if it were a person asleep that does not want to be awakened.
 This is a metaphor that represents the man and woman who do not want to be disturbed until they are finished making love.
-Alternate translation: "will not disturb us until we have finished making love" (See: Personification and Metaphor) will not awaken or arouse If your language has only one word for waking people out of sleep, you could combine these words.
-Alternate translation: "will not awaken" (See: Doublet) General Information:
+Alternate translation: "will not disturb us until we have finished making love" (See: [[rc:///ta/man/translate/figs-personification]] and [[rc:///ta/man/translate/figs-metaphor]]) (See: Personification (p.187)) will not awaken or arouse If your language has only one word for waking people out of sleep, you could combine these words.
+Alternate translation: "will not awaken" (See: Doublet (p.154)) (See: Doublet (p.154)) General Information: